 Interactively change the size and orientation of imported 3D models.

 Interactively rotate 3D mesh files into the required orientation for adding to a design.

 Instantly convert designs from raised models to recessed mold cavities.

 Easy to use interactive drag and drop, size, mirror and rotate tools allow 3D clipart designs to be edited to instantly produce unlimited design variations.

 Free 3D Clipart (worth over $2,000)

 The files include a mix of formats.
-The 2D artwork (110 items) comes in CRV format.
-The majority of 3D files are V3M or 3DCLIP format some of which have individual Components saved in the file (see section on Intelligent Clip Art).
+The 2D artwork (150 items) comes in CRV format including basic shapes, game layouts, moulding profiles, stylized text and more.
+The 3D files are V3M format.

 Over 150 of the models are commercial quality pieces of 3D clipart from Design & Make.
 Each one of these is presented in 3 different styles, raised, dished and recessed (so actually 450+ variants), retail cost to purchase just these files would be over $2,000 if bought from the Design & Make website.

 Shapes can be easily scaled, moved, mirrored and grouped.
 VCarve also allows you to smooth a 3D object.
 The software also has a tool to Z-slice a part to create separate models if your CNC size, tooling or material limits the depth of part you can cut.